uGR17/TIMEX_CLUSTERING/timexseries_clustering/documentation.md

 dateparser to parse the dates.

 ### Model parameters
-These parameters control the classes of models used in the forecasting, the feature transformation tested, etc.
+These parameters control the classes of models used in the clustering, the feature transformation tested, etc.

 The following options has to be specified: